H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 > `autonomous_learner`, `psychological_rag`, `msjarvis_docs`, and all other
 > collections.

-The canonical reference system is the **Legion 5 host at Oak Hill, West Virginia**, running 83 Docker containers, 32/32 core fabric services operational, three PostgreSQL databases (`msjarvis` port 5433 — 5,416,521 GBIM entities; `gisdb` port **5432** — PostGIS, 91 GB, 501 tables, 20,593 landowner beliefs in `mvw_gbim_landowner_spatial`; `jarvis-local-resources-db` port 5435), ChromaDB at host port **8002** (`chromadata` volume, **31 confirmed collections, 6,665,093 total items** as of March 25), and the `UltimateResponse` confirmed to include 6 active consciousness layers across a verified 99–107s end-to-end 9-phase pipeline (GPU).
+The canonical reference system is the **Legion 5 host at ★ Pax, West Virginia**, running ★ 96 Docker containers, 32/32 core fabric services operational, three PostgreSQL databases (`msjarvis` port 5433 — ★ 5,416,521 GBIM entities with `confidence_decay` metadata; `gisdb` port **5432** — ★ PostGIS, 91 GB, 501 tables,
+993 ZCTA centroids, 20,593 landowner beliefs in `mvw_gbim_landowner_spatial`;
+`jarvis-local-resources-db` port 5435), ChromaDB at host port **8002** (`chromadata` volume, ★ **40 confirmed collections, 6,675,442 total vectors** as of March 28 full audit), and the `UltimateResponse` confirmed to include 6 active consciousness layers across a verified 99–107s end-to-end 9-phase pipeline (GPU).

 **Goals of the test harness:**

-- Verify that all 32 core fabric services are healthy, correctly wired, and reachable at their confirmed ports within the 83-container production stack.
+- Verify that all 32 core fabric services are healthy, correctly wired, and reachable at their confirmed ports within the ★ 96-container production stack.
 - Confirm that the canonical 9-phase `ultimatechat` execution sequence (Chapter 17) fires completely and produces a valid 6-layer `UltimateResponse`.
 - Validate BBB 6-filter input stack (`/filter`) and truth verdict (`/truth`)